ExReg: Wide-range Photo Exposure Correction via a Multi-dimensional Regressor with Attention: Related Works

-Conventionally, there are two types of classic methods for exposure correction.
+Conventionally, there are two types of traditional methods for exposure correction.
 One is based on histogram equalization~\cite{he}, and the other~\cite{lime} is built upon the Retinex theory (i.e., image decomposition and then enhancement).
 Histogram equalization performs enhancement globally by redistributing the gray levels of the whole image to achieve a more uniform distribution.
-Its succeeding works~\cite{he1},~\cite{he2} further improve the performance by allowing local and adaptive adjustment.
+Its succeeding works~\cite{he1}\cite{he2} further improve the performance by allowing local and adaptive adjustment.
 Retinex-based methods assume that color images can be decomposed into reflectance and illumination components.
 Next, brightness and exposure correction is performed on the illumination maps.

-With the rapid development of deep learning, deep Retinex-based methods have also been proposed to reach more robust decomposition and involve less handcrafted tunings~\cite{Chen2018Retinex},~\cite{Wang_2019_CVPR}.
-Moreover, the works~\cite{Chen2018Retinex}, \cite{zhang2019kindling} propose to enhance both the illuminance and reflectance components, which corrects the exposure and alleviates the image degradation at the same time.
+With the rapid development of deep learning, deep Retinex-based methods have also been proposed to reach more robust decomposition and involve less handcrafted tunings~\cite{Chen2018Retinex}\cite{ Wang_2019_CVPR}.
+Moreover, the works~\cite{Chen2018Retinex}\cite{ zhang2019kindling} propose to enhance both the illuminance and reflectance components, which corrects the exposure and alleviates the image degradation at the same time.
+Later, \CCHR{Zhao et al.~\cite{TCSVT4} propose a zero-shot method using a generative strategy to weaken the coupling relationship between the two components while performing Retinex decomposition.}

 Instead of Retinex decomposition, Ke Xu et al.~\cite{denoise} decompose the input image into low-frequency and high-frequency parts.
-In this way, they can perform image denoising and low-light enhancement by recovering the image content, suppressing the noise in the low-frequency component, and restoring the high-frequency details.
+In this way, they can perform image denoising and low-light enhancement by recovering the image content, suppressing the noise in the low-frequency component, and restoring the high-frequency details. \CCHR{Distinct from approaches based on Retinex theory, Li et al.\cite{TCSVT2} propose an end-to-end low-light enhancement network, ingeniously integrating attention layers, convolutional layers, and circulation layers to reduce the overall number of network parameters.
+Meanwhile, Fan et al.\cite{TCSVT3} introduce a multiscale enhancement network that applies illumination constraints, effectively addressing issues of uneven exposure and color distortion.}